jonas-schievink/compile-fail/README.md

 standalone crate.
 This means that it comes with a lot of baggage that isn't needed by most users and was written with rustc's build system in mind.
-It also tends to break when doing anything non-standard (like using dependencies in a weird way, resulting in non-obivous errors like "multiple matching crates found").
+It also tends to break when doing anything non-standard (like using dependencies in a weird way, resulting in non-obvious errors like "multiple matching crates found").

 `compile-fail` incorporates a few useful parts of `compiletest` (like the